 It’s important to take your different hiking socks with you when you visit the outdoors store to buy your hiking boots.
 As discussed below, your hiking socks for Kilimanjaro should include sock liners, thermal socks and regular hiking socks.
 If you don’t have these socks already, ask the sales clerk to give you appropriate pairs to try on with the boots, and then buy those too.

 You need boots that are large enough to fit a sock liner as well as a thick thermal sock.
-It’s no use deciding a pair of hiking boots fits you well but they turn out to be too small when you add your Kili socks into the mix.
+It’s no use deciding a pair of hiking boots fits you well only to have it turn out to be too small when you add your Kili socks into the mix.
 This is another reason why you may end up buying hiking boots that are a size (or half a size) larger than you expected.

 Did you know?
 Many people have slightly differently sized feet.
 In fact, around two thirds of the world’s population have unequal feet!
 Experts say that if your one foot is half a size bigger than your other foot, you should buy shoes to fit your bigger foot.
 This makes sense.
 Remember the saying …